danielhatton/leastsqtobayes/README.md

 # Prerequisites

-To install and use `leastsqtobayes`, you will need a system on which Perl, Gnuplot (version 5.0 or higher), Octave, and GNU Make are installed; to explore fully the available test case (see the “testing” section below), you will also need the Maxima computer algebra system (Dautermann 2017).
+To install and use `leastsqtobayes`, you will need a system on which Perl (Wall 2022), Gnuplot (version 5.0 or higher) (Williams and Kelley 2015), Octave (Eaton 2012), and GNU Make (Stallman, McGrath, and Smith 2020) are installed; to explore fully the available test case (see the “testing” section below), you will also need the Maxima computer algebra system (Dautermann 2017).
+To compile this README from source (with `make README.md`), you will also need Pandoc (MacFarlane 2022).

 # Installation